 What do the CSL DD and the Moza R9 cost?

 When it’s in stock, the CSL DD is priced at $499.99.
 The next batch of orders is planned to be fulfilled in April 2023.
-If you want the table clamp, add an additional $25.
-And for most delivery, add another $25.
+If you want the table clamp, add $25 – and for most deliveries you’ll be paying another $25 in shipping on top of that.
 Then, choose your wheel.
-A reasonably priced entry-level wheel at Fanatec (for example the Mclaren GT V2 wheel) and add another $199.
+A reasonably priced entry-level wheel at Fanatec (for example, the Mclaren GT V2 wheel) and add another $199.
 A grant total of $749 before you’ve built the rest of your setup.

 Visual Differences

-Firstly, the specifications as you can see the Fanatec CSL DD is larger cooling fins compared to the Moza which has some cooling air vents but they’re much smaller compared to the Fanatec CSL DD.
+Firstly, the specifications as you can see, the Fanatec CSL DD has larger cooling fins compared to the Moza, which has some cooling air vents, but they’re much smaller compared to the Fanatec CSL DD.

-Materials wise, they both use aluminum in the casing although the Fanatec uses plastic at the front and rear of their CSL DD vs the Moza which appears to only use plastic at the back side of the unit.
+Materials-wise, they both use aluminium in the casing,g although the Fanatec uses plastic at the front and rear of their CSL DD vs the Moza, which appears to only use plastic at the back side of the unit.

 Mounting